Heels Workshop – What’s the Clack?!

 Bringing the sass to the studio with an introduction to working with heels.
 We know some people have heels and throw them on to do a routine but not all moves are created equal when using heels, so Danni has put together a first series of introductory workshops to teach everyone how to move safely in heels and make the most out of them to create long lines and mesmerising moves.

-The 4 week course on dates 11th & 25th June and 9th & 23rd July can be booked as a course or PAYG is available.
 Learning the fundamental skills of wearing pole specific heels to apply to heels pole classes and your own practice.
 Including how to walk, using the pointe of the shoe, transitions to and from the floor and creating shapes and lines with ‘legography’.
-The workshops will be repeated at a later date but Danni also aims to record these by the end of the summer as an online purchase.
+The workshops will be repeated at a later date but Danni also aims to record them.
 Access to these recordings will be complimentary for anyone who signs up to the course.